Tranquilize - EP (2021)

 What a way to introduce yourself.
 Telenova didn’t just release an EP, they arrived with a fully formed sound and vision.
 Tranquilize establishes their aesthetic immediately, moody, sleek, and immersive from the opening seconds of the title track.

 Tranquilize is all atmosphere.
-The bass line drives the song with a steady pulse while the synths swirl overhead, setting a hypnotic tone that defines the EP.
-Lyrically, it leans into surrender and repetition, letting the idea of being “tranquilized” sink in rather than explaining it outright.
-The writing mirrors the music’s pull, drawing you under instead of pushing forward.
+The bassline drives with a steady pulse while synths swirl overhead, locking you into a hypnotic state before you’ve had a chance to resist.
+Lyrically, it leans into surrender, letting the idea of being tranquilized sink in rather than spelling it out.
+The writing mirrors the music’s pull.
+It draws you under instead of pushing you forward.

 Lost Highway follows seamlessly and brings strong Cannons energy, which is always a plus.
-The melody is smooth and infectious, but the real depth comes from the layered production and the tension underneath it.
-The lyrics are darker and more direct here, using repetition and blunt confession to create a sense of unresolved guilt that lingers beneath the song’s polished surface.
+The melody is smooth and infectious, but the real depth lives in the layered production and the tension coiled underneath it.
+The lyrics go darker and more direct, blunt confession, unresolved guilt, a polished surface with something messier beneath it.
+It lingers.

-Bones reinforces why it became the bands first single.
-The textured percussion gives the track a gritty, physical feel, and the chorus hits hard.
-Lyrically, it’s confrontational and self-aware, embracing chaos and intensity instead of apologizing for it.
-That confidence gives the song its bite and makes it one of the EP’s most defining moments.
+Bones reminds you why it was the bands first single.
+The textured percussion gives it a gritty, physical feel, and the chorus hits hard.
+Lyrically it’s confrontational and self-aware, embracing chaos instead of apologizing for it.
+That confidence is what gives the song its bite.
+One of the EP’s most defining moments.

-The EP closes with Comedian, which fits perfectly into the world they’ve built.
-The lyrics are simple and vulnerable, framed as a series of offers rather than demands, making it the most intimate moment on the record.
+Tranquilize closes with Comedian, and it fits perfectly.
+Simple, vulnerable, framed as a series of offers rather than demands.
+It’s the most intimate moment on the record.
 It doesn’t break the spell.
-It just leaves you sitting in it, ready to start the EP over again.
+It just leaves you sitting in it, ready to hit play again.

 The Warewolf